MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Running-a-Report-Offline.md

     > [!TIP]
     >  If the **Properties** window is not visible, then on the **View** menu, choose **Properties**.

-4. Install the Microsoft Report Viewer Control for ASP.Net Web Forms applications by using the NuGet Package Manager Console:
+9. Install the Microsoft Report Viewer Control for ASP.Net Web Forms application by using the NuGet Package Manager Console:
     1. On the **Tools** menu, select **NuGet Package Manager** > **Package Manager**.
     2. At the `PM>` prompt in the Package Manger Console pane, enter the following command, and press Enter to run it:
         ```